achernyakevich-sc/github-markdown-toc/README.md

 ## For GitHub Wiki content

 1. Open the Wiki editor on GitHub.
 1. Open the Tampermonkey toolbar and click `Build ToC for Wiki content` menu item.
-ToC is added to your clipboard.
+ToC will be genrated and placed to the clipboard.
+That will be confirmed by the corresponding notification.
-1. After adding ToC to your clipboard, you will receive a corresponding notification.
-In case of any error, the corresponding message will be displayed.
+1. In case of any error the corresponding error message will be displayed.

 ## For selected Markdown Markup content

 1. Open the file editor on GitHub.
 1. Select the content, from which you want to create ToC.
 1. Open the Tampermonkey toolbar and click `Build ToC for selected Markdown Markup` menu item.
-ToC is added to your clipboard.
+ToC will be genrated and placed to the clipboard.
+That will be confirmed by the corresponding notification.
-1. After adding ToC to your clipboard, you will receive a corresponding notification.
-In case of any error, the corresponding message will be displayed.
+1. In case of any error the corresponding error message will be displayed.